benplay2/enphase_savings_calculator/README.md

 For example:
 - How much money would be saved by adding a battery to a solar system?
-- How much money would be saved by adding solar panels
+- How much money would be saved by adding solar panels?

 Prior logged data from Enphase is used to simulate savings.